 Our Complete Orthodontic Services in Worcester, MA

 Our dental office provides many orthodontic treatments to help patients achieve healthy smiles.
 We provide these orthodontic services for children and teenagers:

-Invisalign is an alternative to traditional metal braces that uses clear aligners to straighten teeth.
+Invisalign clear braces are an alternative to traditional metal braces that use clear aligners to straighten teeth.
 These clear braces offer more discreet treatment for teenagers with mild to moderately crooked teeth.
 Invisalign aligners are also removable, so patients can eat the foods they love without restrictions.

 Our office utilizes orthodontic appliances that aid in orthodontic treatment.
 We use appliances like elastics (rubber bands), retainers, and spacers for different needs.
 These appliances can apply pressure to straighten teeth, retain the appearance of straight teeth, or hold space for the primary teeth to grow.

 A two-phase orthodontic treatment combines tooth straightening and physical changes in the structure of the jaw and face.
 During this treatment, we provide orthodontic treatment to children two separate times.